NHSDigital/digital-prevention-services-portfolio/app/screening/breast/index.md

 ### Transition planning

-The technology being replaced includes NBSS (National Breast Screening Service), BS Select (Breast Screening Select) and BSIS (Breast Screening Information System).
+The technology being replaced includes NBSS (the National Breast Screening System), BS Select (Breast Screening Select) and BSIS (Breast Screening Information System).
 These existing services will continue to run alongside the systems we're developing until all BSOs can move fully to the new services.

 Prior to onboarding, all BSOs across England will be offered support to guide them through the process of adopting new systems and retiring existing technology.